 This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

--webkit-overflow-scrolling controls whether or not touch devices use momentum-based scrolling for the given element.
+-webkit-overflow-scrolling CSS property controls whether or not touch devices use momentum-based scrolling for the given element.

 - Use "regular" scrolling, where the content immediately ceases to scroll when you remove your finger from the touchscreen.